AustroMelee/Austros-ATLA-World/docs/faq.md

 ### 🎨 Frontend UI & User Experience

 #### 6. Image Fallbacks
-If a character card image fails to load, the `useImageFallback` hook (located in `src/hooks/useImageFallback.ts`) intercepts the error.
-It provides a default placeholder image or icon, ensuring that the UI remains visually consistent and does not show broken image links.
+If a card image fails to load, the `useImageFallback` hook (located in `src/hooks/useImageFallback.ts`) intercepts the error.
+The hook now provides a `status` state (`'loading' | 'loaded' | 'error'`), `handleImageError`, and `handleImageLoad` callbacks, and robust fallback logic.
+This ensures the UI remains visually consistent and does not show broken image links, always providing a placeholder or fallback icon as needed.

 #### 7. Keyboard Accessibility & Focus Management
 The application prioritizes accessibility.
 Interactive elements like modals and expanded cards use a focus-trapping mechanism managed by the `useModalFocus.ts` hook.
 This ensures that keyboard focus remains within the active component.
 All interactive elements must be fully keyboard-navigable (Tab, Shift+Tab, Enter) and use semantic HTML with appropriate ARIA roles.
 See `docs/styling.md` for detailed requirements.